 Join

 Mackintosh had already worked for Miss Cranston, designing elements for her other tearooms in Glasgow.
 But in Sauchiehall Street, Mackintosh was given responsibility not only for the interior design and furniture, but also for the full internal layout and exterior architectural treatment.
-The early 20th-century patrons of the tea rooms had never seen anything like these designs before!
-The Willow Tea Rooms quickly became a popular place in which to socialise, particularly for women.
+The early 20th-century patrons of the Tearooms had never seen anything like these designs before, and it quickly became a popular place in which to socialise, particularly for women.

-The famous Salon de Luxe can be enjoyed on a special tour that must be booked in advance.
-Your host will guide you through the history of the original Willow Tea Rooms Building, and you will then enjoy a fabulous afternoon tea for two whilst you take in the atmosphere of the room.
+The famous Salon de Luxe and Billiard Room can be enjoyed on a special tour that must be booked in advance.
+Your host will guide you through the story of how art, social change and business influenced the making of a famous Glasgow tearoom.

-Patrons are invited to partake in a delightful array of culinary offerings, including breakfast, afternoon tea, lunch, and a delectable selection of cakes and pastries.
+Patrons are invited to partake in a delightful array of culinary offerings – from afternoon tea to lunch and a delicious selection of cakes and pastries.
 Booking your table in advance is highly recommended.

 View our menus